--It’s because you are essentially a biped, he said - designed to walk der earth without mechanized assistance.
+"It’s because you are essentially a biped,” he said.
+"Designed to walk the earth without mechanized assistance.
 Technological advances in transportation now enable you to travel to destinations much faster, but your primitive brain is still only conditioned to receive visual images at walking speed.
-A day spent on der bus with new imagery filtering in at breakneck speed is a sensory overload to der brain.
-Der brain thus requests sleep in order to contextualize and process this new data.
+A day spent on the bus with new imagery filtering in at breakneck speed is a sensory overload to der brain.
+The brain thus requests sleep in order to contextualize and process this new data."

 Thirteen hours on the bus.
 He comes out talking like Stephen Hawking and I come out walking like him.

 Obviously, Gabriel had smoked a lot of pot in his time.
 He also told me that “Pinocchio” was a Christ allegory and that I shouldn’t eat peanuts at night because they would lie on my chest.
 I didn’t really understand what that last point meant, but the biped theory at least made sense to me.
 Lots of backpackers come off as slightly vacant, waiting-for-the-mothership types, and now there appeared to be some justification for that.
 Constantly on the move: always new places, new people, new customs, new currency, new languages to contend with every few days...

 I try to avoid communal chambers, because I’m borderline sociopathic.
 But I once took an overnight train from Paris to Madrid.
 I shared the couchette compartment with two elderly Italians and a young Nigerian lad.
 The Italians didn’t speak a word of English but I managed to exchange a few basic pleasantries with the Nigerian.
 I don’t think he’d ever been on a sleeper-train before, when I showed him how to pull his bunk out of the wall he regarded me incredulously, as though I were a warlock.
 Back, shaman, back.